threekd/my-docs/docs/Archive/EnglishPod.md

 A: Oh...I don't know.

 A: **I feel terrible**, I really didn't mean to **knock you over**.
-My tire, just **exploded**, and I lost control of my bike.
+My tire just **exploded** and I lost control of my bike.
 Really, it was an accident.
 Please accept my apologies.

 A: Just let me try to stand up.

-A: Are you okay?

 A: Oh, wait a second, you seem really **familiar**, I think I know you from somewhere.

-A: Yeah, I think we have met somewhere before.
-That's right!
+A: Yeah, That's right!
+I think we have met somewhere before.
 We met at Aaron's **place** last weekend!
 What a **coincidence**!
-But anyway, I'm glad to see that you're not too badly hurt, and I should probably get going.
-I have a nine o'clock meeting.
+But anyway, I'm glad to see you're not too badly hurt, and I should probably get going.
+I've got a 9 o'clock meeting.
 But here's my number.
 Call me and we'll exchange insurance information.

 A: Ouch!
 My ankle!
 I think it's broken!
 You can't just leave me like this!
 Are you calling an ambulance?